 - Vocabulary, Comprehension, and Written Expression for Students with Specific Learning Disabilities (EDSE 565)

 - Practicum I for Specialized Reading Instruction for Students with Specific Learning Disabilities (EDSE 566)

-- Practicum II for Specialized Reading Instruction for Students with Specific Learning Disabilities (EDSE 567)
+- Practicum for Specialized Reading Instruction for Students with Specific Learning Disabilities (EDSE 567)